learn-co-curriculum/phase-0-git-basics-lab/README.md

 Each failed test includes an explanation.

-In the first test seen above, for instance, it says `this lab has a folder name my-repository`, followed by `AssertionError: no folder name "my-repository" was found`.
+In the first test seen above, for instance, it says `this lab has a folder named my-repository`, followed by `AssertionError: no folder name "my-repository" was found`.

-This first test is looking specifically for a folder, `my-repository`, to exist inside this lab' main directory (or "folder").
+This first test is looking specifically for a folder, `my-repository`, to exist inside this lab's main directory (or "folder").
 You probably have a theory on how to correct that test after seeing that error!
 We're going to use these tests to let us know when we're all done.